Discovering the natural treasures of Marche

 Let’s talk about Villa Imperiale.
 Which are its typical features?

-Villa Imperiale in Pesaro is a beautiful and unique building, immersed into the park of Colle San Bartolo.
+Villa Imperiale in Pesaro is a beautiful and unique building, immersed in the park of Colle San Bartolo.
 The Villa is composed of the building-fortress built by Sforza during the Fifteenth century and then later handed down to the new Lords of Pesaro, i.e. Della Rovere.
-The noble family Della Rovere embellished the Villa with an extraordinary building, connected to the original by some kind of “Vasari Corridor” (i.e. an elevated enclosed passageway), which has not an actual purpose except astonishing the visitors with arcades and terraces, and limiting the formal garden located inside the walls on three levels.
-Although more than one thousand people per year visit the Villa, its opening hours are quite strict, in fact it can be visited only in Spring and Summer with bus leaving on Wednesdays at 4.30 p.m. from the city center of Pesaro!
-This year there will be some extra openings on Saturdays, organized particularly for gardens and park, that I’m sure they will be extremely successful.
-I would like to give thanks to the family Castelbarco Albani, who still lives in the villa and renounces some of the privacy to allow visits, and took care of the excellent restoration works and undisputable maintenance of the impressing property.
-Let’s say also that the tour guides cooperative Isairon is mainly responsible for the successful inflow, since they manage visits with enthusiasm and in a professional manner.
+The noble Della Rovere family embellished the Villa with an extraordinary building, connected to the original by some kind of “Vasari Corridor” (ie an elevated enclosed passageway), which has not an actual purpose except astonishing the visitors with arcades and terraces, and limiting the formal garden located inside the walls on three levels.
+Although more than one thousand people per year visit the Villa, its opening hours are quite strict, in fact it can only be visited in Spring and Summer with bus leaving on Wednesdays at 4.30 pm from the city center of Pesaro!
+This year there will be some extra openings on Saturdays, organized particularly for gardens and park, that I'm sure they will be extremely successful.
+I would like to give thanks to the Castelbarco Albani family, who still lives in the villa and renounces some of the privacy to allow visits, and took care of the excellent restoration works and undisputable maintenance of the impressing property.
+Let's say also that the tour guides cooperative Isairon is mainly responsible for the successful inflow, since they manage visits with enthusiasm and in a professional manner.

 Last question: future projects?